CharleneMcKeown/DevOps-and-Containers/README.md

 ## In this lab, you will:

-1. Create a Kubernetes cluster in Azure
+1. Create a Kubernetes cluster in Azure using the Azure Kubernetes Service (AKS)
-2. Create a project in VSTS
+1. Create a project in VSTS
-3. Set up a CI/CD pipeline to deploy a demo website to Kubernetes Service
+1. Set up a Continuous Integration and Continuous Delivery pipeline in VSTS to deploy a demo website to AKS
+1. Pull the demo website code locally and make some changes
+1. Use your new pipeline to push these changes directly to your demo website in AKS and view the results

 ## Start your lab environment

-Navigate to the link provided to you and click 'provision lab'
+Time to begin.
+Navigate to the link provided to you for the lab materials and click 'provision lab'.
+This will provision an Azure subscription sandbox for you that we'll use to deploy our resources into during this lab, as well as deploying a virtual machine for your lab workstation, which we'll remotely access to do all of our work - it has lots of handy tools pre-installed to save some time.

 ## Log into the Azure Portal and connect to your lab workstation

 1. Sign into the [Microsoft Azure portal](https://portal.azure.com).
 Use the details provided to you when you provisioned your lab in the first step.